 Head Rowing Coach

-Coach Calvin Cupp is in his nineteenth year heading up Shocker Rowing.
+Coach Calvin Cupp is in his twenty-first year heading up Shocker Rowing.
 His tenure at the helm of Shocker Rowing is the longest of any coach in the history of the program.

-At SIRA's in 2016 he decided to enter the Women's Varsity 8+ in to the open event where they raced head on with DI and DII programs, taking 2nd in the B final and saw his women's 2x take bronze in their event.
-At ACRA's he saw four of his seven boats make the grand finals, two make the B finals and 1 in a D final.
+At SIRA's in 2016 he decided to enter the Women's Varsity 8+ in to the open event where they raced head on with DI and DII NCAA programs, taking 2nd in the B final and saw his women's 2x take bronze in their event.
+At ACRA's he saw four of his seven crews make the grand finals- Women 2x silver, Men 1x, Women Novice 8+ and Women Varsity 8+.
+Two other crews advanced to the B finals and one to the D final.